jhpyle/docassemble/_docs/packages.md

 files (`.py` files) are located in a different place: directly under `docassemble/baseball`.
 Since the main purpose of a [Python] package is to store [Python] modules, modules files are the "main attraction" and everything else is just associated "data."
-A [Python module] known as `docassemble.baseball.baseballstats` must be located in the subdirectory `docassemble/baseball/`.
-(That is how [Python] works.)
+A [Python module] that you refer to as `docassemble.baseball.baseballstats` must be a file `baseballstats.py` that is located in the subdirectory `docassemble/baseball/`.
+(This is how [Python] works.)

 When installed on the server, the interview `hitters.yml` can be run by going to a link like